VRAJ09/ClassBook/README.md

-# tfa-calendar
+# rfa-calendar

 ## About

-This website is used for tutors and students to easily schedule sessions on a friendly user interface.
+This website is used for students and teachers to easily schedule sessions with influencers on a friendly user interface.
 The Dockerfile is set up for local build to server deployment, running on Apache.

 ## License